libxsmm/libxsmm/README.md

 Intel&#160;VTune&#160;Amplifier presents invoked JIT code like functions, which belong to a module named "libxsmm.jit".
 The function name as well as the module name are supplied by LIBXSMM using the aforementioned JIT Profiling API.
 For instance "libxsmm_hsw_dnn_23x23x23_23_23_23_a1_b1_p0::smxm" encodes an Intel&#160;AVX2 ("hsw") double-precision kernel ("d") for small dense matrix multiplications which is multiplying matrices without transposing them ("nn").
 The rest of the name encodes M=N=K=LDA=LDB=LDC=23, Alpha=Beta=1.0 (all similar to GEMM), and no prefetch strategy ("p0").

 #### Linux perf
-There is both basic (`perf map`) and extended support (`jitdump`) for profiling an application which is using LIBXSMM's JIT code.
+There is both basic (`perf map`) and extended support (`jitdump`) when profiling an application, which is using LIBXSMM.

+* The basic support can be enabled at compile-time with PERF=1 along with SYM=1 (or DBG=1) using:
+`make PERF=1 SYM=1`
-* The basic support is enabled by default if symbols are available (SYM=1 or DBG=1), and it generates a map-file within the '/tmp' directory, which "perf" automatically reads and uses to enrich information about unknown code such as JIT'ted kernels.
+At runtime of the application, a map-file ('jit-*pid*.map') is generated ('/tmp' directory).
+This file is automatically read by "perf", and enriches the information about unknown code such as JIT'ted kernels.
+* The support for "jitdump" can be enabled by supplying JITDUMP when making the library:
+`make PERF=1 SYM=1 JITDUMP=/path/to/linux-kernel/tools/perf/util`
-* The support for "jitdump" can be enabled by using `make SYM=1 JITDUMP=/path/to/linux-kernel/tools/perf/util`, and it generates a file ('jit-<pid>.dump'), which includes information about JIT'ted kernels such as addresses, symbol names, code size, and the code itself.
-This dump file can be then injected into 'perf.data' (via `perf inject -j`), and it enables an annotated view of the assembly in perf's report (requires a reasonably recent version of perf).
+At runtime of the application, a dump-file ('jit-*pid*.dump') is generated ('/tmp' directory) which includes additional information about JIT'ted kernels (such as addresses, symbol names, code size, and the code itself).
+The dump file can be injected into 'perf.data' (using `perf inject -j`), and it enables an annotated view of the assembly in perf's report (requires a reasonably recent version of perf).

 **NOTE**: the extended support (jitdump) requires the 'jitdump.h' header file, which is part of the Linux kernel sources (under 'tools/perf/util').
 This header file is provided under the GPLv2 license.